MarkoPaul0/WireBait/README.md

   3. Edit the code snippet to have your dissector read the *hexadecimal data* **and/or** *pcap file* of your choice
   4. Execute your dissector script.
 Enjoy :smiley:

- ## Example 1 Dissecting Data from a Hexadecimal String
+ ## Example 1 Dissecting data from a hexadecimal string
   If you run the example dissector script **[demo_dissector.lua](example/demo_dissector.lua)**, which dissects the data provided as an hexadecimal string, you should get the following output:
   ```
 ------------------------------------------------------------------------------------------------------------------------------[[